SenYan1999/MarioGame/README.md

 # Mario Game
 Java version of Super Mario Game for SUFE final project.

+**NOTE: I build this program in OpenJDK 14.0, please use the specific version to run my program successfully.**

 # Introduction
 This is the repo of my implementation of Super Mario Game with Java as my final project.